 He’s now been banned from campus

 A student has been removed from campus after he wrote death threats on the wall of the University of York library.

-At about 10:20pm on Monday, the man entered the library and wrote: "A death threat is a death threat.
+At about 10:20pm on a Monday, the man entered the library and wrote: "A death threat is a death threat.
 You have an hour."

 The man returned an hour later, shouting that the next person who spoke would die, before being taken away by campus security.

 The Tab can now exclusively reveal the man to be Sam Grigg, 23, who previously threatened to throw eggs at Boris Johnson during a Brexit rally, before being talked out of it by the former Mayor of London.